 Remember that it’s alright if you take a while to adjust at Med School.
 It certainly took me around a quarter of the first year before I finally got the hang of things.
 Med School is completely different from school because you learn new content daily, and you’re expected to keep up and be self-motivated.

 Different students use different learning strategies (highlighting text, drawing diagrams, creating flashcards and so on) to aid learning and recall.
 The important thing to know is that what may work for your peers may not be right for you – so it’s wise to try out different styles and figure out how you learn best.
 You can take this quiz to find out whether your learning style is visual, auditory, kinaesthetic or social.

 Every student at Med School has worked hard to become a Med student.
 Most of you have aced your school exams, so you may not have experienced a lot of failure in your life so far.
 However, at Med School you will quickly come to learn that it isn’t easy (or common) to excel in everything.
 It might be difficult to admit that you’re struggling with an aspect of the course or student life, but remember that you’re at university to learn and people will want to offer you support.

-If you have a problem, talk to someone.
-Don’t keep it to yourself.
-You’re not a failure and you don’t have to handle everything by yourself.
-You will not get removed from your course for admitting that you’re struggling.
-Talking to other people only makes you stronger and a better Doctor.
+If you have a problem, it’s important that you talk to someone about it and don’t keep it to yourself.
+You aren’t a failure and you don’t have to handle everything alone.
+You won’t get judged harshly or kicked out of your course for admitting that you’re struggling with something.
+Sharing with other people will only make you stronger and a better Doctor in the long run.